 Windows 10 pushes generic drivers, and more times than not, they work as intended.
 But we still recommend navigating to the official OEM’s support site and downloading the latest driver version.
 If one fails, try installing an alternative.

 Here’s where to find the drivers for major manufacturers:

 After that, you can block the installation of generic drivers provided by Windows Update.
 Also, we recommend installing redistributables and updating DirectX.

 6. Delete configurations settings and verify the game’s integrity

 - Copy-paste %localappdata% in Windows Search and press Enter.

 - Delete the WindowsNoEditor file.

-Also, you can use the Steam desktop client to verify the integrity of game files.
-The game files, like all other files, tend to get corrupted or incomplete.
+Once done, the next step is to verify the integrity of the game files.
+Like all other files, the game files tend to get corrupted or incomplete.
 With this operation, you’ll restore them to their proper values.
-Follow these instructions to check for file corruption:

 - Open Steam’s Library.